grafana/agent/docs/sources/flow/reference/components/otelcol.processor.batch.md

 * The duration specified by `timeout` elapses since the time the last batch was sent.

-* The number of spans, log lines, or metric samples processed goes above the number specified by `send_batch_size`.
+* The number of spans, log lines, or metric samples processed exceeds the number specified by `send_batch_size`.

-`send_batch_max_size` can be used to limit the amount of data contained in a single batch.
-When set to `0`, batches are allowed to be any size.
+Use `send_batch_max_size` to limit the amount of data contained in a single batch.
+When set to `0`, batches can be any size.

 For example, assume `send_batch_size` is set to the default `8192` and there are currently 8000 batched spans.
-If 8000 more spans are received at once, it would bring the total batch size to 16,192, which would then be flushed as a single batch. `send_batch_max_size` allows to constrain how big a batch can get.
+If the batch processor receives 8000 more spans at once, the total batch size would be 16,192 which would then be flushed as a single batch. `send_batch_max_size` constrains how big a batch can get.
 When set to a non-zero value, `send_batch_max_size` must be greater or equal to `send_batch_size`.

 ## Blocks